Blotch3D/Blotch3D/README.md

 for use by your MonoGame project.
 The MonoGame "pipeline manager" is used to make this conversion.

-The Blotch3D project is already set up with the pipeline manager and several primitive models that are converted to XNB files when Blotch3D is built.
-If the source to Blotch3D is included in your solution, you can use those XNB file (the plane, various resolution spheres, torus, images, etc.) as is shown in the examples without worrying about where the XNB files are.
-You can double-click "Content.mgcb" in the Blotch project to add more standard files and resource.
+The Blotch3D project is already set up with the pipeline manager to convert the several primitive models it has to XNB files when Blotch3D is built.
+You can double-click "Content.mgcb" in the Blotch project to add more standard files and resources.
 You can also copy an XNB files to a project's output folder, where the program can load it.

 When you create a new MonoGame project with the wizard, it sets up a "Content.mgcb" file in the new project that manages your content and